 Sonia Awen – Head of Digital at Together

-Read more on what these ladies are doing and all the other inspirational women in tech in Manchester here.
+Read more on what these people are doing and all the other inspirational women in tech in Manchester here.

 There are always meetups and networking opportunities for women in tech in Manchester to be a part of.
 These meetups and events can be found on sites such as Meetup.com, stemwomen.co.uk, placetech.net, pro-manchester.co.uk, Eventbrite.co.uk and more.